What Does a Social Worker Do?

 Social workers must also practice self-care.
 It’s a “nice to have” for many people but a necessity for people working in social work.
 Work fatigue is a common issue in social work.
 It’s important to those in the field to reduce stress and do what they can to reduce the risk of burnout.

-What You’ll Learn in a Master of Social Work Program
+What You’ll Learn in a Bachelor’s Degree Program in Social Work

-The Touro University Worldwide online Bachelor of Arts in Social Work prepares graduates as a generalist in social work.
+The Touro University Worldwide online Bachelor of Arts in Social Work prepares graduates as a generalist in social work, and is is accredited by the Council on Social Work Education’s Commission on Accreditation.
 The program emphasizes students gaining the knowledge needed to promote their clients’ well-being.
 Learning experiences include fieldwork in schools, counseling centers for families, senior centers, and social service charitable organizations.